-If you have met your preservation age and are considering a transition to retirement pension you could maximise your tax savings and potentially maintaining the same take home pay.
+If you have met your preservation age and are considering a Transition to Retirement Pension (TTR) you could maximise your tax savings and potentially maintain the same take home pay.
 It is important to note that you will need to meet a condition of release to access your superannuation, hence the importance of seeking financial advice.

 Pacific Wealth Solutions Pty Ltd ACN 606 717 980 is a Corporate Authorised Representative of NEO Financial Solutions Pty Ltd AFSL 385845 | ABN 64 141 607 098.
 The advice contained within this document does not consider any person’s particular objectives, needs or financial situation.
 Before making a decision regarding the acquisition or disposal of a Financial Product, persons should assess whether the advice is appropriate to their objectives, needs or financial situation.
 Persons may wish to make their assessment themselves or seek the help of an adviser.
 No responsibility is taken for persons acting on the information within this document.
 Persons doing so, do so at their own risk.
 Before acquiring a financial product, a person should obtain a Product Disclosure Statement (PDS) relation to that product and consider the contents of the PDS before making a decision about whether to acquire the product.